 Have you ever stopped to wonder if all that money you’re putting into your 401k is really the best thing you can do to make sure that you have enough money to retire on?

 Is your savings safe from another market downturn?
 Indexed universal life or a 401k?

 Table of Contents

 Millions of Americans invest their money in employer-sponsored retirement plans simply because it’s all they know.
 From the day we start our job, that is all we hear.
 But as we’ve been told countless times, it is always best to explore the options that are available so you can make the most informed decision.
 One of those options I want to tell you about is indexed universal life insurance, commonly referred to as IUL.
 You may or may not have heard of IUL, but I can assure you that you will be hearing more in the future.
-Indexed universal life has been around for about 20 years now and is currently growing in popularity because of its ability to produce income-tax-free retirement income that is safe from market risk.
+Indexed universal life has been around for overt 20 years now and is currently growing in popularity because of its ability to produce tax-free retirement income that is safe from market risk.
 Here, we’ll discuss IUL vs 401k.